the1lab/1lab/src/Algebra/Monoid.lagda.md

 Monoid ℓ = Σ (Type ℓ) Monoid-on
 ```

-There is also a predicate which witnesses when an equivalence between
+## Monoid homomorphisms

-monoids is a monoid homomorphism.
-It has to preserve the identity, and
+As mentioned above, a monoid homomorphism has to preserve both
-commute with the multiplication:
+multiplication _and_ the identity.

 ```agda
 record